jjadeb/Basic-Box-Office/README.md

 # My Personal Project

-## A ticket buying system
+## A Ticket Selling System

-My goal is to create a simple ticket buying system for a small theatre company that does all their transactions via cash.
+My goal is to create a simple ticket selling system for a small theatre company that does all their transactions via cash.
 In other words, there won't be any money transaction built into the system.